 In 48 B.C., Caesar pursues Pompey from Pharsalia to Egypt.
 Ptolemy, now supreme ruler after deposing his older sister, Cleopatra, attempts to gain favor with Caesar by presenting the conquerer with the head of Pompey, borne by his governors, Pothinos and Achillas.
 To win Caesar's support from her brother, Cleopatra hides herself in a rug, which Apollodorus, her servant, presents to Caesar.
 The Roman is immediately infatuated; banishing Ptolemy, he declares Cleopatra Egypt's sole ruler and takes her as his mistress.
 A son, Caesarion, is born of their union.
 Caesar, however, must return to Italy.
 Although he is briefly reunited with Cleopatra during a magnificent reception for the queen in Rome, Caesar is assassinated shortly thereafter, and Cleopatra returns to Egypt.
 When Mark Antony, Caesar's protégé, beholds Cleopatra aboard her elaborate barge at Tarsus some years later, he is smitten and becomes both her lover and military ally.
 Their liaison notwithstanding, Antony, to ...
 Written by

 A clause in Rex Harrison's contract required a picture of him to appear in any ad with a picture of Richard Burton.
-When a large billboard on Broadway showed only Burton and Elizabeth Taylor, Harrison's lawyers complained.
-The studio fulfilled the contract by placing a picture of Harrison in one corner of the billboard.
+When a large billboard showed only Burton and Elizabeth Taylor, Harrison's lawyers complained.
+The studio trued to fulfill the contract by placing a picture of Harrison in the lower left corner of the billboard.
+Harrison was not satisfied.
+A third version of the same billboard on the Seventh Avenue side of the Rivoli Theatre was created with Harrison standing on Taylor's right.
 See more »

 Was this review helpful to you?